CollegeAI/simple-college-search-website/README.md

 ## Usage

-If you want to use have any of these features on your site, checkout [api.collegeai.com](https://api.collegeai.com).
+If you want to use have any of these features on your site, check out [api.collegeai.com](https://api.collegeai.com).
 It's super easy to use and requires *minimal* copy and paste coding.

 All the files in this repository can be dropped into a server and should "just work".
 If